Kneemund/jadb-sl/README.md

         - `channel config text <TEXT>`
         - `channel config link <URL>`
         - `channel config thumbnail <URL> [true|false]`:
-          Put `true` behind the `URL` to use the website's favicon as thumbnail.
+          `true` behind the `URL` makes the bot use the website's favicon as thumbnail.
         - `channel config reset`:
-          Resets the configuration of the channel and deletes it from the database.
+          Reset the configuration of the channel and deletes it from the database.

     - `channel info`:
-      Displays information about the channel owner(s).
+      Display information about the channel owner(s).

 - `download`:
-  Provides a download message containing the information specified with `channel config`.
+  Provide a download message containing the information specified with `channel config`.

 - `help [PAGE]`:
-  Sends a message with commands (6 per page) and brief explanations/usage information.
+  Send a message with 6 commands per page and brief explanations/usage information.

 - `kick <@USER|USER_ID> <REASON>`:
   Kick a user.

 - `lockdown [remove]`:
-  Locks/unlocks the channel for everyone besides whitelisted roles and the channel owner(s).
+  Lock/unlock the channel for everyone except whitelisted roles and the channel owner(s).

 - `notify [remove]`:
-  Get notified via DMs whenever the channel owner(s) make(s) an announcement.
+  Get notified via direct messages whenever the channel owner(s) make(s) an announcement.

 - `optifine <download|server>`:
-  Sends the link to the OptiFine download page or the invite link to OptiFine's Discord server.
+  Send the link to OptiFine's download page/the invite link to the OptiFine Discord server.

 - `ping`:
-  Calculates the latency of the bot.
+  Display the calculated latency of the bot.

 - `purge <AMOUNT>`:
   Delete up to 100 messages at once that are less than 2 weeks old.